The Best Secured Credit Cards of December 2024

 Can you get turned down for a secured credit card?

-Yes, although secured credit cards will not have as stringent of requirements as cards for excellent credit, it is still possible get to turned down for a secured credit card.
+Yes, although secured credit cards will not have as stringent of requirements as cards for excellent credit, it is still possible to get turned down for a secured credit card.
 This could happen because you are not able to provide proof of sufficient income.
 It may also happen because you have an extremely low credit score or a history of bankruptcy.

 Whatever the reason, the credit card issuer will send you a letter that explains their decision.
 Knowing why they turned you down could help you make adjustments to your finances so you can get approved in the future.